masurp/VU_CADC/tutorials/R_text_supervised-text-classification.md

 ## Creating the DFM

-First, we create a document feature model of the training data:
+First, we create a document feature matrix (dtm) of the training data:

 ``` r
 dfm_train <- reviews_train %>%